IaDrake20/Computer-Operating-Systems-Final-Project/README.md

 operations distributed over multiple event loops.
 The IO may be via stdin, stdout, or files.
 The code should demonstrate how to communicate bidi- rectionally between event loops (requests and acknowledgments) and how to shut down event loops in a clean way.
+PErhaps the collatz conjecture?

 Reorganize code to proper classes to follow Professor Ohl's example of an internal, public, engine, etc.